-Irritable bowel syndrome is a gut disorder characterized by cramps, bloating, and bouts of constipation and diarrhea, among other symptoms.
+Irritable bowel syndrome (IBS) is a gut disorder that may cause cramps, bloating, and bouts of constipation and diarrhea, among other symptoms.

 Research is still ongoing into exactly why some people get IBS.
 It may be that their gut is especially sensitive to stress or certain foods.

-Experiencing pain and cramps in the lower abdomen are two of the main symptoms of IBS.
+Pain and cramping in the lower abdomen can be symptoms of conditions ranging from minor to serious.
+They are two of the main symptoms of IBS.